Nate Lowe Preview, Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 13th, and he is 77th in the league in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 14th, and he is 76th in the league in slugging.

-- In 75.7% of his 136 games this season, Lowe has picked up at least one hit.
-He's also had 38 multi-hit games.

-- In 36.0% of his games this season, Lowe has driven in at least one run.
-In 18 of those games (13.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- In 49 games this season (35.8%), Lowe has picked up an RBI, and in 18 of those games (13.1%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- In 61 of 136 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.